Soccer Cleats Buying Guide

 You need a pair that fits properly and comfortably, and that is built for your needs.
 Every foot is different, and every player is different, so there is no perfect cleat for everyone.
 Below are some of the most important aspects to evaluate when searching for the right cleat for you.

-How should Soccer Cleats Fit?
+How should soccer cleats fit?
 This is a very common question.
+Players often want to know how tight should soccer cleats be, to understand what is the best size for them.
 Soccer cleats should hug your feet and feel like an extension of your body.
 A nice snug fit is key for proper control and to allow every part of a player’s foot to get in contact with the ball, without any air between the foot and the cleat.
 But how tight of a fit you want is personal preference.
 It’s not uncommon for players to wear cleats that are a half size smaller than their casual sneakers.
 Look for cleats that are no more than ¼” longer than your largest toe, because soccer cleats that are too big can put a player at risk of injury.

 UNOZERO prides itself in offering the Most Comfortable Cleats in the Game, and we take that promise very seriously.
 We believe that a cleat that fits properly is what allows players to perform at their own true peak levels.
 Why?
 Because a comfortable soccer cleat allows the player to focus on the game, and that's all that matters.

-The best regarded upper material for soccer cleats is kangaroo leather, it has been for many decades.
+The best regarded material for soccer cleats is leather, and in particular kangaroo leather (or as many call it, k-leather) is the highest quality leather for soccer cleats.
 However, the best material for you highly depends on your needs.
 Here are the best materials for different categories: